Wider Curriculum

 Wider Opportunities

-We also offer our pupils new and exciting experiences through a range of extra-curricular activities that are designed to build resilience, confidence and self-esteem.
-Our wide range of after school activities can be found in the ‘Parents’ section of our website.
+We also offer our pupils new and exciting experiences through a range of extra-curricular activities, educational visits, leadership opportunities for pupils and careers events that are designed to help pupils to become well-rounded individuals.
+(Careers events are in this section of the website.
+Information about clubs, visits and pupil leadership can be found in the ‘Parents’ section of our website.)

 Privacy Policy